No-Regret Learning with Unbounded Losses: The Case of Logarithmic Pooling: Introduction

 \begin{example} Consider the case of $m = n = 2$.
 Without loss of generality, suppose that the algorithm assigns Expert 1 a weight $w \ge 0.5$ in the first time step.
 The adversary chooses reports $(e^{-T}, 1 - e^{-T})$ for Expert 1 and $\parens{\frac{1}{2}, \frac{1}{2}}$ for Expert 2, and for Outcome 1 to happen.
 The logarithmic pool of the forecasts turns out to be approximately $(e^{-wT}, 1 - e^{-wT})$, so the algorithm incurs a log loss of approximately $wT \ge 0.5 T$, compared to $O(1)$ loss for Expert 2.
 On subsequent time steps, Expert 2 is perfect (assigns probability $1$ to the correct outcome), so the algorithm cannot catch up. \end{example}

 What goes wrong in Example~\ref{example:bad_regret} is that the adversary has full control over experts' forecast \emph{and} the realized outcome, and is not required to couple the two in any way.
 This unreasonable amount of adversarial power motivates assuming that the experts are \emph{calibrated}: for example, if an expert assigns a 10\% chance to an outcome, there really is a 10\% chance of that outcome (conditional on the expert's information).
-This condition is natural because experts who form rational beliefs based on evidence will be calibrated, regardless of how much or how little evidence they have.

-In our setting, an adversary chooses a joint probability distribution over the experts' beliefs and the outcome --- subject to the constraint that each expert is calibrated.
+We propose the following setting: an adversary chooses a joint probability distribution over the experts' beliefs and the outcome --- subject to the constraint that each expert is calibrated.
 The adversary retains full control over correlations between forecasts and outcomes, subject to the calibration property.
 Subsequently, nature randomly samples each expert's belief and the eventual outcome from the distribution.
-We seek to prove upper bounds on the expected value of our algorithm's regret.
+In this setting, we seek to prove upper bounds on the expected value of our algorithm's regret.

+Why impose this constraint, instead of a different one?
+Our reasons are twofold: theoretical and empirical.
+From a theoretical standpoint, the assumption that experts are calibrated is natural because experts who form Bayesian rational beliefs based on evidence will be calibrated, regardless of how much or how little evidence they have.
+The assumption is also motivated if we model experts as learners rather than Bayesian agents: even if a forecaster starts out completely uninformed, they can quickly become calibrated in a domain simply by observing the frequency of events \citep{fv97}.

+Second, recent work has shown that modern deep neural networks are calibrated when trained on a proper loss function such as log loss.
+This is true for a variety of tasks, including image classification \citep{minderer21, hendrycks20} and language modeling \citep{kadavath22, dd20, openai23}; see \citep{bghn23} for a review of the literature.
+We may wish to use an ensemble of off-the-shelf neural networks for some prediction or classification task.
+If we trust these networks to be calibrated (as suggested by recent work), then we may wish to learn to ensemble these experts (models) in a way that has strong worst-case theoretical guarantees under the calibration assumption.

+Logarithmic pooling is particularly sensible in the context of calibrated experts because it takes confident forecasts ``more seriously" as compared with linear pooling (simple averaging).
+If Expert 1 reports probability distribution $(0.1\%, 99.9\%)$ over two outcomes and Expert 2 reports $(50\%, 50\%)$, then the logarithmic pool (with equal weights) is approximately $(3\%, 97\%)$, as compared with a linear pool of roughly $(25\%, 75\%)$.
+If Expert 1 is calibrated (as we are assuming), then the $(0.1\%, 99.9\%)$ forecast entails very strong evidence in favor of Outcome 2 over Outcome 1.
+Meanwhile, Expert 2's forecast gives no evidence either way.
+Thus, it is sensible for the aggregate to point to Outcome 2 over Outcome 1 with a fair amount of confidence.

+As another example, suppose that Expert 1 reports $(0.04\%, 49.98\%, 49.98\%)$ and Expert 2 reports $(49.98\%, 0.04\%, 49.98\%)$ (a natural interpretation: Expert 1 found strong evidence against Outcome 1 and Expert 2 found strong evidence against Outcome 2).
+If both experts are calibrated, a sensible aggregate should arguably assign nearly all probability to Outcome 3.
+Logarithmic pooling returns roughly $(2.7\%, 2.7\%, 94.6\%)$, which (unlike linear pooling) accomplishes this.

 Since we are allowing our algorithm to learn the optimal logarithmic pool, perhaps there is hope to compete not just with the best expert in hindsight, but the optimally weighted logarithmic pool of experts in hindsight.
 We will aim to compete with this stronger benchmark.